dymx101/DYMRollingBanner/README.md

 * `DYMRollingBannerVC` is the view controller which rolls a group of banner images.
 * `DYMBannerVC` is the host view controller of each image, it's internally used by the `DYMRollingBannerVC`.
 * `DYMBannerPool` is the memory pool from which you dequeue a banner from, it's internally used by the `DYMRollingBannerVC`.

-## Notice
-`DYMRollingBanner` uses `SDWebImage` for image downloading, so if you install `DYMRollingBanner` using cocopods, this library will be installed too, but if you prefer to manually copy the source files into your project, make sure also to include `SDWebImage`.

 ## Contributing to this project